Durham University Research Integrity Assurance Report 2018

 In addition, more detailed guidance on responsibilities for individuals involved with human tissue have been drawn up and integrated into the Human Tissue governance master file.

 2.3 Having clear policies on ethical approval available to all researchers

-In addition to the toolkit, documentation for Ethics Advisory Committee and for the Faculty Ethics Committee is publically available on the University webpages, as is the process for AWERB though committee information is not fully discoverable.
-All departmental policies are available on the relevant departmental webpages and DUO sites.
+In addition to the Ethics Policy and toolkit, documentation for Ethics Advisory Committee and for the Faculty Ethics Committees are publically available on the University webpages.
+Terms of Reference and detailed duties of AWERB have also been made available.
+Specific departmental policies and guidance are available on the relevant departmental webpages and DUO sites.
 (Not linked as not all are universally available).

 2.4 Making sure that all researchers are aware of and understand policies and processes relating to ethical approval

 Specific training is provided to researchers on the ethical approval processes.
-This is delivered at both department level and by the Professional Support Services, particularly Research & Innovation Services (RIS) and the Centre for Academic, Researcher & Organisation Development (CAROD).
+This is delivered at both department level and by the Professional Support Services, particularly Research & Innovation Services (RIS) and the Durham Centre for Academic Development (DCAD).
 See 2.5 for further information on training.

 All staff are reminded of their obligations to ensure research receives appropriate review at their Board of Studies meeting.
 The ethical review process is well integrated with the processes for project approval and set-up for any externally funded work.
 The Work with Outside Bodies policy formalises the requirement that ethics is considered and makes it an explicit part of both the PI and Head of Department sign-off processes.